 In general, recipients are required to procure funded items through open and free competition when feasible.
 For the purchase of equipment, technology, or services under a COPS Office award, recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in the uniform administrative requirements (2 C.F.R. §§ 200.317 - 200.327).
-Consistent with the uniform administrative requirement practices that restrict competition, recipients and subrecipients may not discriminate against any person or entity on the basis of a person or entity's status as an "associate of the Federal Government" (or on the basis of a person or entity's status as a parent, affiliate, or subsidiary of an associate of the Federal Government).
+Consistent with the uniform administrative requirements that prohibit procurement practices that restrict competition, recipients and subrecipients may not discriminate against any person or entity on the basis of a person or entity's status as an "associate of the Federal Government" (or on the basis of a person or entity's status as a parent, affiliate, or subsidiary of an associate of the Federal Government).
 The term "associate of the Federal Government" means any person or entity engaged or employed (in the past or at present) by or on behalf of the Federal Government as an employee, contractor, subcontractor, award recipient, subrecipient, agent, or otherwise.

 As described in the award condition titled "Sole Source Justification," recipients are required to submit a sole source justification (SSJ) request to the COPS Office for noncompetitive procurements in excess of \$250,000 prior to purchasing equipment, technology, or services; obligating funding for a contract; or entering into a contract with award funds.
-If submitting a sole source justification request to the COPS Office, please use the format described in the Sole Source Justification fact sheet at https://cops.usdoj.gov/svpp#programdocuments.
+If submitting a sole source justification request to the COPS Office, please follow the steps described in the Sole Source Justification fact sheet, which can be found at the Award Management Materials web page.

-If you have any questions regarding the federal requirements that guide procurement procedures, please contact your COPS Office Grant Program Specialist.
+If you have any questions regarding the federal requirements that guide procurement procedures, please contact your COPS Office Program Manager.